kaisoapbox/old_jekyll_site/readme.md

 - the [Minima](https://github.com/jekyll/minima) theme for Jekyll
 - [utteranc.es](https://utteranc.es) for comments

-You can check [the site out here](https://kaisoapbox.github.io).
-If you're curious how I set it all up, I live-tweeted the experience [here](https://twitter.com/kawaiisoapbox/status/1449033509545267204).
+If you're curious how I set it all up, I live-tweeted the experience [here](https://twitter.com/kaisoapbox/status/1449033509545267204).
 Hit me up on Twitter at [@kaisoapbox](https://twitter.com/kaisoapbox), I mostly earnestpost and occasionally post something slightly more intelligent.

 # Setup